longlongjump/longlongjump.github.io/_posts/2017-01-02-core-data-query-generation.md

 description:  This article describes new Core Data API and also demystifies what actually happens with sqlite3 database while using query generation.
 ---

-iOS 10 does not only bring `NSPersistentContainer` to Core Data.
+iOS 10 does not only brings `NSPersistentContainer` to Core Data.
 But also very useful `NSQueryGenerationToken`.
 New API allows to fetch different snapshots of data in time.
-Developer can pin `NSManagedContext` to specific point in time and fetch unchanged data until context become unpinned or pined to different point.
+Developer can pin `NSManagedObjectContext` to specific point in time and fetch unchanged data until context become unpinned or pined to different point.

 By default `NSManagedObjectContext` is unpinned.
 To pin context you need to set context generation token.